knmnyn/cs3244-2210/_pages/grading.md

 ## Late Submissions

-All homework assignments are due to Coursemology by 23:59:59 (Singapore time; SGT) on the due date.
+All homework assignments are due by 23:59:59 (Singapore time; SGT) on the due date.
 No exceptions without a medical certificate will be made.
 The following penalties will apply for late
 submissions: